creativetimofficial/ct-material-dashboard-pro/README.md

 We created many examples for pages like Sign In, Profile, and so on.
 Just choose between a Basic Design, an illustration, or a cover and you are good to go!

 Material Dashboard 2 PRO makes use of light, surface and movement.
 The general layout comes with two modes: Light & Dark.
 Inside the archive you will find multiple example pages on how to use all components.
 And, of course, every element is documented.

+[Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Material Dashboard 2 PRO.
+You can use it to gain insights into your sources of traffic.

 **Fully Coded Elements**